 The best time for your wedding sparkler photo will depend on the final look you’d like to have.
 My favourite time for a sparkler photo is at dusk rather than after dark.
 There’s a couple of reasons for that!

-Firstly, I think a deep blue sky, and a little ambient light on faces looks great.
+Firstly, I think a deep blue sky and a little ambient light on faces look great.